 Cultural Center (SNFCC)

-Parabases continues its survey of pioneering voices in literature, theater and poetry, focusing on women - women writers and poets who left their mark on the literary arts through their trailblazing work, as well as iconic female fictional and dramatic characters, who find their voice in the Parabases literary salon under Dimitris Karantzas's directorial gaze.
+Parabases revisit pioneering voices in literature, theater and poetry focusing on women.
+Women writers and poets who left their mark through their trailblazing work, as well as iconic fictional and dramatic female characters come alive in the Parabases literary salon under Dimitris Karantzas's directorial gaze.

 For more information, please contact SNFCC call center at +30 216 8091000.

 This is an event funded by the grant from the Stavros Niarchos Foundation (SNF).
 Alongside the core program of free-admission events, provided free of charge thanks to SNF grants, the Stavros Niarchos Foundation Cultural Center organizes a series of events for which a low admission fee applies, helping SNFCC to diversify its income sources while ensuring its long-term financial robustness.